 It is worth noting that when exploring the texts of Shakespeare's literary works, especially his plays, one must always bear in mind that they were results of a collaborative cultural process.
 Thus, when assessing Shakespeare's mental lexicon via the vocabulary found in his literary works, there must be an awareness of the implications of the collaborative nature of textual production in the Elizabethan and Jacobean theatre and the preparation of printed texts of the plays.
 However, even though the literary text of a Shakespearean play was most probably a result of the contributions of many people, it still remains a fact that every single word that literary text was physically put there because of the executive decision made by Shakespeare.
 And if, in the multiple texts of a play attributed to Shakespeare, the same word appears in every instance of a particular line, there is a good chance that there was some sort of material connection between Shakespeare's brain and that word.
 (Thomas Crane).
 Thus, the validity of accessing Shakespeare's mental lexicon via his written texts remains.
-The literary works.
+The literature necessary for this exploration is a combination of the theory behind the mental lexicon and Shakespeare's literary works.
 The focus is on the specificities of the vocabulary found in Shakespeare's literary works.